-- As of 2014 we follow the GR1-G4 Guidelines of the Global Reporting Initiative (GRI) to prepare our Integrated Report.
-Through the GRI Guidelines, we are obliged to disclose any use of child labour and forced or compulsory labour.
-For more information please access our latest Integrated Report and in GRI Content Index here.

-- The CEMEX Group has developed a Global Policy for Third Parties, Code of Conduct for suppliers to adhere to our values, based on the above-mentioned CEMEX Code of Ethics and Business Conduct and the UN Global Compact principles and we expect our suppliers to comply with this.
-See our Code of Conduct when Doing Business.

-- To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme whereby we have engaged an organisation to assist us in evaluating our key suppliers on various aspects of Corporate Social Responsibility.
-This organisation is recognized for performing sustainability assessments and it collaborates with CEMEX as the third party evaluator in our Supplier Sustainability Evaluation initiative, assuring an objective evaluation to all suppliers.
-Through the implementation of this programme, we ensure a responsible supply chain that shares our company’s ideas, practices and sustainable policies.
-Where suppliers are not able to provide us with adequate assurance as to their compliance with our policies on, amongst others, slavery and human trafficking then we will cease trading with them unless they take verifiable steps towards compliance.
-The programme is currently being run with certain key suppliers but we intend to bring all suppliers onto this scheme.

-- Our HR Department has measures in place to monitor the terms upon which employees are engaged and remunerated.

 - As of 2017 we follow the GR1 Standards of the Global Reporting Initiative (GRI) to prepare our Integrated Report.
 Through the GRI Reporting Framework, we are obliged to disclose any use of child labour and forced or compulsory labour.
 For more information please access our latest Integrated Report and in GRI Content Index here.

 - The CEMEX Group has developed a Global Policy for Third Parties, Code of Conduct for suppliers to adhere to our values, based on the above-mentioned CEMEX Code of Ethics and Business Conduct and the UN Global Compact principles and we expect our suppliers to comply with this.
 See our Code of Conduct when Doing Business.

 - To ensure all those in our supply chain and contractors comply with our values we have in place a due diligence process for onboarding and contractual relationships with third parties.
 Onboarding must follow established guidelines and relevant documentation must be provided and approved before we can enter into a business relationship.
 Before dealing with any third party, we must ensure that it is reputable, agrees to comply with the provisions of Our Code, and signs our Compliance Declaration.
 The Legal Department will assist in conducting a thorough due diligence review and in documenting the relationship with any prospective third-party.
 This should be done according to applicable policies.
 Where suppliers are not able to provide us with adequate assurance as to their compliance with our policies on, amongst others, slavery and human trafficking then we will cease trading with them unless they take verifiable steps towards compliance.

 - Our HR Department has measures in place to monitor the terms upon which employees are engaged and remunerated.